minima-global/innovation-challenge/README.md

 [![Minima_Innovation_Challenge_Calling all devs](https://user-images.githubusercontent.com/92978315/177553115-5a2ada7f-b7fd-46ad-9fd3-abc559ad1ccf.png)](https://innovation.minima.global/)

 ## About
+Come and build on [Minima](https://www.minima.global/), the world's first truly decentralized blockchain network, enabling everyone to freely connect and prosper.
+Minima is accountable, autonomous, inclusive, resilient, scalable, secure, uncensored and lightweight.

+The Minima Innovation Challenge is a month-long competition designed to find brilliant and unique applications for the protocol, outside of what has already been conceived.
+Now is your chance to shine!

 The Minima Innovation Challenge is designed to support and encourage individuals and teams to create innovative solutions using the Minima Protocol.
 The challenge will be split into two phases.

 **Phase 1: Ideation**